 In our most recent round of research and testing, Wix scored an impressive 5 out of 5 for its SEO tools.
 Wix boasts a wide range of SEO features that are practical and easy to use, such as SEO page settings, customizable URLs, analytics, and integration with the keyword research platform Semrush.

 Websites using Wix will have no trouble getting to the top of search engine results.
-This is especially important given how SEO is evolving and changing – using a website builder that ticks all the right boxes is vital for keeping your site fresh and demonstrating its authority to the search engines.
+This is especially important given how SEO is evolving and changing – using a website builder that ticks all of the right boxes is vital for keeping your site fresh and demonstrating its authority to the search engines.

-Check out our snapshot of Wix in this summary table below to get a quick feel for how we rate it.
+Check out our snapshot of Wix in this summary table below to get a quick feel for how we rate it: